mahaley22/Uncertainty-Sampling/index.md

 I think what would help is a high level description requested above will help me a ton but maybe that is because I am the wrong reader.
 Is this for fun?
 For getting a job?

 # Intro/Summary
 It seems like these days we hear a lot about things other than accuracy.
-Did an accurate model fail miserably on a "checklist" test?
+Did an "accurate" model fail miserably on a "checklist" test?
 No matter how accurate or *good* one's model is, not only will there will always be things like data drift, concept drift, or simply generalization issues on things the model hasn't seen before.
 And, where do you have humans in the loop?
 How much hand-labeled training do you need up front and on an ongoing basis?
-How will you know when humans should be in the loop, looking at the output that needs it for possible correction and training?
+When should a human cgecj the output that needs it for possible correction and training?
 How do we know what the model(s) know they know, know what they don't know, and don't know either?

-And yet, by definition the goal of optimizing a model is to minimize the overall Cost in terms of accuracy, not (at least in conditional modeling) not generate accurate "probabilies" or "confidences" for those predictions.
+And yet, by definition the goal of optimizing a model is not primarily (at least when we're talking about conditional modeling, like in Machine Translation) in the business of generating accurate "probabilities" or confidences for those predictions.

+And worse yet, how can one even tease such information out of a Neural Net, which by its nature is a giant non-linear function?

 For this little exercise I've chosen a toy Machine Learning example, which affords some fun and interesting examples of how for a given translation output the system can seem " something about its own uncertainty - not just on the overall output sentence let's say, but on the constituent sub-tokens.
 In the process I hope to make the case that yes, the model "knows" what it does and doesn't know, and that this follows a pattern that is helpful for analysis, in